worlddrknss/flux-infrastructure/README-VAULT-SOPS.md

 HashiCorp Vault + SOPS Integration Guide for Flux
 ===================================================

-> **Note**: This is a rough, preliminary draft and may require refinement for production use.
+> **Note**: This is publication is based on K3S, and may require refinement for production use.

 Purpose
 -------